Gloriana (band): History

-Cheyenne Kimball, pictured here in 2010, was a vocalist and mandolinist in the group for their first album.
+Cheyenne Kimball, pictured here in 2010, was a vocalist and mandolinist in the group for their debut album.

 Brothers Tom and Mike Gossin were born in Utica, New York.
 They both took classical piano lessons from age 5.
 At 10, Tom began studying jazz with a local jazz musician and at 12, he began to play the guitar.
 Tom, along with third Gossin brother Stephen, founded their own band "Oblique" in high school.
 Stephen and Tom later moved to Wilmington, North Carolina together, where they attended University of North Carolina at Wilmington, with Tom majoring in guitar.
 After a professor suggested that he pursue songwriting and performing, Tom dropped out of the university and started playing music and selling independent records at gigs he played.
 Mike learned drums at age 8 and, like Tom, started playing guitar at 12.
 He moved to Wilmington after high school to join Tom there.
 He joined a group with Tom and Stephen during which time they filmed a reality series that did not last long.
 Tom and Mike moved to Nashville, Tennessee, where they began performing as a duo.

 Rachel Reinert was born in Sarasota, Florida, and lived in Marietta, Georgia before moving to Santa Ana, California with her family at age 6.
 She attended the Orange County School of the Arts, a charter performing arts school, where she studied musical theatre from 7th to 10th grade.
 She started playing the guitar and turning her poetry into songs at age 14.
 With a teacher's help, she began recording demos, and was signed to a publishing deal out of Nashville at age 15.
 She graduated high school through independent study and moved to Nashville when she turned 16, and was working on her songwriting skills when she met the Gossins, who found her through her MySpace page.

 The group's fourth and final member, Cheyenne Kimball, was born in Jacksonville, North Carolina but raised in Frisco, Texas.
 A performer by age 10, she entered the television talent show America's Most Talented Kid, and won the show's top honor at age 12.
 One year after her win, Kimball recorded a solo album on Epic Records.
 This album included songs that she had written with John Rich of Big & Rich, whom she met after a trip to Nashville.
 When Cheyenne was in her late teens she had a reality show on MTV that lasted one season.
 She joined the Gossin brothers and Reinert after meeting them in a nightclub, and the four members began writing songs and performing together.